 In order to eat at the former site of Pitt Cue restaurant just off Carnaby Street, diners had to queue in the street, sometimes for hours.
 The reward was a coveted place downstairs in the 5-table poky cellar space, or perched at the cosy bar upstairs.

 For 2016, Pitt Cue has relocated to a huge space, fit for the city-meets-hipster area of Liverpool St. The week-long soft launch has been packed out.
-The cramped kitchen in the old Pitt Cue has become a shiny, efficient engine room open to the diners; behind a bar, you can see the chefs bobbing about, cooking the meat on a fearsome beast of a grill (pictured above) – I stood with the chefs next to the grill for barely a minute and the heat it gives off is intense.
+The old Pitt Cue had a cramped kitchen where only three could work in comfort, whereas the new place has a shiny, efficient engine room open to the diners; behind a bar, you can see the chefs bobbing about, cooking the meat on a fearsome beast of a grill (pictured above) – I stood with the chefs next to the grill for barely a minute and the heat it gives off is intense.

 The bar is a paradise for bourbon and mezcal lovers and the move has allowed them to expand their rum collection too, plus offer a serious wine list.
 I tried the Mezcal Mule, a perfectly balanced mix of mezcal and ginger with lime.
 So refreshing is this combo I could have continued chucking it down my throat with abandon, thankfully I didn’t as three of the buggers produced a hangover, but then I am a lightweight, and of such an age I am apparently no longer able to process alcohol efficiently.

 “Dripping bread to share” was the first item to arrive at our table: a whole, round, treacly loaf with a coating of meat juice dribbled over like icing on a bun, and served with home-made butter.
 Rabbit broth came next, a delicate-looking clear soup dotted with a few colourful morsels of vegetables.
-The soup tasted concentrated and robust, and the bread with a rabbit pate which accompanied it was so light to be almost foamy.
+The soup tasted concentrated and robust, and the bread was accompanied by a rabbit paté so light to be almost foamy.

 Next came two delicate discs of home made sausage, topped with shavings of fresh vegetables: sweetbread with celeriac and – my favourite – chicken and cep which had an oriental flavour.